Monojet and direct detection constraints on real scalar dark matter: EFT and a simple UV completion: Monojet constraints from the LHC

 This figure illustrates how adopting constraints on EFT WCs as indicative of constraints on UV-complete theories via matching conditions can go wrong.
 In the left panel of the top row, we use all MET bins for the comparison.
 There are two salient features: the EFT region does not contain the SM, and it is significantly larger than the VLQS region.
 The first issue can be traced to the EM10 bin, as already mentioned.
 To further verify this, the center panel shows the same comparison with EM10 excluded.
 In the EM10 range of $\MET$ the UV completion can more easily accommodate a deviation than the EFT when the relevant parameters are away from zero.
 This explains the relative size of the excluded region around the SM in Figure~\ref{fig:EFT_UV_comparison}.

 The rightmost panel is obtained using only bins with $\MET<350$ GeV, a region where the EFT and its UV completion have very similar $\MET$ and $M (\phi,\phi,j)$ spectra as seen in Figure~\ref{fig:mphiphi_monojet}, and where the ATLAS data does not show any large deviations from the SM.
 One expects this case to result in very similar allowed parameter regions from the two procedures, and this can be seen in the Figure.
+As can also be seen in this panel, the bounds in this case are not significant as they are outside the perturbativity limits.
 Below, we discuss in some detail the origin of the discrepancy in this example.